mmeixner/salinas/README.md

 # Salinas

-This is alpha, API likely to change!
+This is pre-alpha, changing things around (so if you have a great idea ...)

 A library written in Clojure(Script) dealing with tuning and arranging musical pitches.
 More to come ...